-The four-star Gran Hotel España Atiram is situated in the historic centre of Oviedo, right next to the Oviedo Cathedral, the Archaeological Museum of Asturias and the Fine Arts Museum of Asturias.
-Rooms are classic and simple, painted in lemon yellow and decorated with old black-and-white photos of Oviedo.
-Most rooms also have their own balcony or even small terrace – a lovely space where you can sit and watch the city below.
-The hotel features the Mestura restaurant, serving tasty Mediterranean cuisine, and the Black Bar – a classy cocktail bar.
+The four-star Gran Hotel España is situated in the historic centre of Oviedo, right next to the Oviedo Cathedral, the Archaeological Museum of Asturias and the Museum of Fine Arts.
+Rooms are classic and simple, painted in lemon yellow and decorated with old black-and-white photos of Oviedo; most also have a balcony or small terrace.
+Head to the Mestura restaurant for Mediterranean cuisine, and the Black Bar for a classy cocktail.

 Ayre Hotel Oviedo

-Ayre Hotel Oviedo makes quite a statement with its futuristic design, flashy lights and contemporary sculptures.
-It was designed by the world-famous architect Santiago Calatrava, who also designed Valencia’s celebrated City of Arts and Sciences and the undulating Bodega Ysios in La Rioja, among others.
-Its façade looks like a huge spaceship, framed by a giant triangle, while the interior, including the rooms, is decorated with futuristic fluorescent lighting.
-The hotel also offers a gym and spa with amazing views over the city and the innovative El Bistró restaurant.
+Ayre Hotel Oviedo makes quite a statement with a futuristic look, flashy lights and contemporary sculptures.
+It was designed by architect Santiago Calatrava, who also designed the City of Arts and Sciences in Valencia and the undulating Bodega Ysios in La Rioja.
+The Ayre façade looks like a huge spaceship, framed by a giant triangle, while the interior (rooms included) is decorated with futuristic fluorescent lighting.
+The hotel also has a gym and spa with city views and the innovative El Bistró restaurant.

 Eurostars Hotel de la Reconquista

-The Eurostars Hotel de la Reconquista is housed in a grand and historic building, which looks more like a palace or a town hall.
-The building was in fact once a children’s hospice and residence, and was built in 1752.
-The building was restored once in 1942 and again in the 1970s by the architects Sainz de Vicuña and Fernández Cuevas, who turned it into a luxury hotel.
+The Eurostars Hotel de la Reconquista, built in 1752, looks much like a grand palace, although it was in fact once a children’s hospice and residence.
+The building was transformed into a luxury hotel in the 1970s by architects Sainz de Vicuña and Fernández Cuevas.
 Set around a huge courtyard, rooms and public spaces are fit for royalty with glittering chandeliers, four-poster beds, high ceilings and grand furniture.
-There is also a small gym, a buffet breakfast room and a gourmet restaurant.
+There’s also a small gym, a buffet breakfast room and a gourmet restaurant.